peak-oss/peakdocs/README.md

 # Peak

-Peak is open source software to help you manage the performance of your APIs.
+Peak is open source software to help you manage the performance of your web applications and APIs.

 ## How it works

-Peak uses containers to test the performance of your APIs.
+Peak uses the Kubernetes Batch API to load-test your web apps and APIs.
 When you create a test suite, you're asked to specify the number of nodes that will be used for the test.
 Peak will create each node as an Alpine Linux container running in a Kubernetes pod, and each measures the response time of requests and posts the results back to an InfluxDB instance.
-You can then use Grafana with the Peak API dashboard to visualise your results.
+You can then use Grafana with the Peak dashboard to visualise your results.

 ## Deployment

+### Deploying Peak with the Operator Framework

+Peak provides an Ansible Operator that you can use to easily deploy and consume the application on OpenShift.
+There's a step-by-step guide to deployment provided in the [Peak Operator docs](https://github.com/peak-oss/peakoperator/blob/master/README.md#deploying-the-operator-and-crd-on-openshift).

+### Deploying Peak with the OpenShift template

-Peak provides an OpenShift template to help you get an up-and-running rapidly.
+If you don't have access to the Operator Framework, Peak also provides an OpenShift template to help you get an up-and-running rapidly.

 Firstly, create a new OpenShift project:
 ```